-Using the ‘Partnering in healthcare’ framework, we are including consumer voices and representatives across the participating teams, and in leadership roles for this program.
+Using the ‘Partnering in healthcare’ framework, we included consumer voices and representatives across the participating teams, and in leadership roles for this program.

-We are testing and spreading evidence-based clinical care bundles to reduce third- and fourth- degree perineal tear rates, focusing on five clinically endorsed interventions:
+We tested and spread evidence-based clinical care bundles to reduce third- and fourth- degree perineal tear rates, focusing on five clinically endorsed interventions:

 - application of warm perineal compress during labour

 - hands on to support the perineum, with gentle verbal guidance

 - episiotomy performed when indicated (during instrumental delivery and at 60 degrees)

 - genito-anal examination on all women post birth

 - grading of perineal tear and review by experienced clinician.

 Phase 1 ran from June 2019 – March 2020, before being paused due to the COVID-19 pandemic.
 Phase 2 commenced in November 2020 and concluded in May 2021, with the majority of services continuing their participation.

 The Better births for women collaborative concluded in May 2021.
 Despite unprecedented circumstances, including a global pandemic and devastating bushfires, the participating health services achieved exceptional outcomes for Victorians.
 Safer Care Victoria would like to extend our sincere gratitude to those who contributed to this work under such exceptional circumstances.